kubevirt/user-guide/docs/operations/hook-sidecar.md

 ### Verify everything works

-Whether you used the Go binary or a Shell/Python script from above examples, you would be able to see the newly created VMI have the modified baseboard manufacturer information.
+Whether you used the Go binary or a Shell/Python script from the above examples, you would be able to see the newly created VMI have the modified baseboard manufacturer information.
 After creating the VMI, verify that it is in the `Running` state, and connect to its console and see if the desired changes to baseboard manufacturer get reflected:

 ```shell
 # Once the VM is ready, connect to its display and login using name and password "fedora"